Find schools in your area, apply or appeal for a school place, school allocations and admissions.

 At its meeting on 2 February 2016, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary controlled schools and co-ordinated schemes to be used for 2017/18 school admissions:

-At its meeting on 28 February 2017, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary coordinated schemes to be used for 2018/19 school admissions:
+At its meeting on 28 February 2017, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary schools and the coordinated schemes to be used for 2018/19 school admissions:

 Determined Admission Arrangements 2018-2019 (pdf 436kb opens in new window)